privrja/bbdgnc/README.md

     extension=php_soap.dll

-It's recommended to use larger size for cookies.
-In httpd.conf add following line:
+It's recommended to use larger size for cookies, this problem typically appears with sequences with block count greater than 20.
+To fix this problem add following line in httpd.conf:

     LimitRequestFieldSize 16380